Among all the islands of the Caribbean, there are a few that deserve a stop: the islands of Guadeloupe.

 Not to be missed: a swim in the rather refreshing crayfish waterfall or the Zoo of the Parc des mamelles, which takes you into the middle of the forest on wooden footbridges to discover the fauna and flora of the archipelago.

-Situated at the eastern end of the island, the tip of the castles is not only an excursion with a beautiful view.
+Situated at the eastern end of the island, the cape of the castles is not only an excursion with a beautiful view.
 It is also the starting point of several small paths leading to beautiful wild beaches with multicoloured seabeds.
-Some of the beaches are nudist, which is good for nudists, but for the uninitiated with children it is a bit surprising.
+Some of the beaches are nudist, which is good for nudists, but for the uninitiated with children it may be bit surprising.

 L’Anse Laborde beach